- In the issue of Nature published on

 recordings are available for some of these).:

-- Courses I teach at the University of Washington
+- Courses I have taught at the University of Washington

 - Summer Institute in Statistical Genetics (in Seattle), module on Molecular